 #1 Analyse trends and prepare for it

 Review shopping trends from previous years and what your customers have recently been interested in but not yet decided to buy.
 For many people, Black Friday is the perfect opportunity to buy Christmas gifts.
 This is one of the surest trends of this period.
-The most popular Christmas presents are perfumes, jewellery, books, cosmetics, games and electronics.
+The most popular Christmas presents are perfumes, jewelry, books, cosmetics, games, and electronics.
 But depending on the industry and product range, trends may differ.

-Once you have analysed the products that sell best during the Black Friday period, give your customer service a chance to prepare.
+Once you have analyzed the products that sell best during the Black Friday period, give your customer service a chance to prepare.
 They should focus on those products that sell more and dig deep into all information about them.
 If they do not have to seek information from outside sources or ask other employees during conversations with a client, the contact will be much more efficient.

 #2 Invest in tools or software

 Considering the increased traffic to your website and customer service department, you should prepare yourself for implementing the right tools.
 This will definitely affect the quality and speed of the service.
 If the core of your customer service department is the call centre, it would be very helpful for you to choose CloudTalk.
 This tool offers call queuing, which means that all inbound calls can be sorted based on predefined criteria.
 In this way, your customers will reach the right agent and be well-informed about how long it will take to hear the answers.
 CloudTalk also provides interactive voice response (IVR), thanks to which a client who is trying to reach the sales department won’t be incorrectly connected to customer service instead, for example.

 Once you choose new tools or software, your team should know how to use them during the workday.
 Organize appropriate training that will allow them to get the most benefit from your new implementations.
 After such training, customer service agents should have enough time to get used to the new tools and learn about them in practice.
 The longer team members use the new tools, the faster and more efficient their work will be.
 And this is exactly what you should aim for, especially on Black Friday.